The Modern AI Playbook

 Figure 3: Some examples of FSNS images.

-Another information that researchers were able to extract from street view is political leanings of a neighborhood based on the vehicles parked on its streets.
+Another piece of information that researchers were able to extract from street view is political leanings of a neighborhood based on the vehicles parked on its streets.
 Using computer algorithms that can see and learn, they have analyzed millions of publicly available images on Google Street View.
 The researchers say they can use that knowledge to determine the political leanings of a given neighborhood just by looking at the cars on the streets.

 Figure 4: Types of cars detected in StreetView Images can be used to predict voting patterns

 Current self-driving systems rely on convolutional neural networks (CNN).
-It is particular neural network architecture that can be trained to map raw pixels from a single front-facing camera directly to steering commands(Bojarski et al. 2016).
+This is a particular neural network architecture that can be trained to map raw pixels from a single front-facing camera directly to steering commands(Bojarski et al. 2016).
 This end-to-end approach proved surprisingly powerful.
 With minimum training data from humans the system learns to drive in traffic on local roads with or without lane markings and on highways.
 It also operates in areas with unclear visual guidance such as in parking lots and on unpaved roads.
 The system automatically learns internal representations of the necessary processing steps such as detecting useful road features with only the human steering angle as the training signal.
 We never explicitly trained it to detect, for example, the outline of roads.

 Compared to explicit decomposition of the problem, such as lane marking detection, path planning, and control, our end-to-end system optimizes all processing steps simultaneously.
 We argue that this will eventually lead to better performance and smaller systems.
 Better performance will result because the internal components self-optimize to maximize overall system performance, instead of optimizing human-selected intermediate criteria, e.g., lane detection.
 Such criteria understandably are selected for ease of human interpretation which doesn’t automatically guarantee maximum system performance.
 Smaller networks are possible because the system learns to solve the problem with the minimal number of processing steps.